pschragger/IOT_Tutorials_for_VU/RPI_BUILD_LWM2M_DEVICE/README.md

 cmake . && make && sudo make install
 ```

+You have now built and installed the avs_commons library into share directories

 ## Build and install the ANJAY Library ##

 1. retrieve the anjay code
 ```